US Mobile offers the best overall MVNO plan on AT&T, but there are also great options from Red Pocket, Cricket, and more

 What Carriers Use AT&T’s Network?

-If you know you live in an area with good AT&T towers, then you probably want to get on AT&T’s mobile network.
-But you don’t have to get a plan through AT&T itself.
+If you live in an area with good AT&T towers, you should probably get on AT&T’s mobile network.
 More than a dozen mobile virtual network operators (MVNOs) use AT&T’s network.

-These phone carriers offer prepaid plans that usually cost less than going straight to the source.
+Yes, we laid out eight ways to lower your AT&T cell phone bill (and you should definitely use them if you're with AT&T), but these carriers offer prepaid cell phone plans that usually cost less than going straight to the source.
 We’ve looked at all of them, crunched the numbers, and talked to customers.
 Here’s what we found.

 Let’s go over everything you need to know about AT&T’s network and the top MVNO plans, including prices, performance, and perks.